 I also offer counseling by phone as well which also serves as a backup if your internet connection stops working.

-Is there a way I can test my computer and Internet connection to see if it will work for online counseling?
+Is there a way I can test my computer and Internet connection to see if it will work for online counseling with Zoom?

-Yes, go to my Client Login page and click on the Test Connection button.
+Yes, go to my Client Login page and click on the Zoom Test Meeting button to test your Zoom software and connection to the Internet.